 - You may want to consider installing a slightly larger hood to allow for growth or flexibility within your food service operation.

-- Tyler commercial vent hood fans need to be strong enough to compensate for exact BTUs.
+- Commercial grade vent hood fans need to be strong enough to compensate for exact BTUs.

 - Remember that exhaust hoods will pull air from your entire building